Glucomannan: benefits, dosage, contraindications

 ✪✪✪✪✪

-The majority of clinical research indicates that glucomannan can lower cholesterol levels in both healthy individuals as well as those with hyperlipidemia.
+The majority of clinical research indicates that glucomannan can lower cholesterol levels in healthy individuals as well as in those with hyperlipidemia.
 Meta-analyses show that taking 2.5 to 15 g of glucomannan per day for up to 12 weeks can significantly reduce total cholesterol, LDL, and triglycerides.
 Glucomannan is often taken at doses of 5 to 10 g per day in adults and 2 to 3 grams per day in children.

 Posologie